 Educational Evaluations adheres to the UCSF Principles of Community: http://www.ucsf.edu/about/principles-community

-- Design of quantitative and qualitative evaluation measures including course and faculty evaluations and assessment instruments.
+- Design of quantitative and qualitative evaluation measures including course and faculty evaluations.

 - Implementation of evaluations via online and scannable evaluation instruments including the reporting of results.